JosVoigt/PSEMolSim_GROUP_E/README.md

 	exec/MolSim --planet -s 10 -e 1000 -d 1 -o halley -F input/eingabe-sonne.txt
 ```

-The logs are written to the executing directory into the file {outfile}.log.
+The logs are written to the executing directory into the file logs/MolSim_[currentTime].log.

 Setting loglevel
 ----------------